ErikMinekus/traktor-kontrol-screens/README.md

 **Mac:**

-  - Navigate to /Applications/Native Instruments/Traktor Pro 3
+  - Navigate to /Applications/Native Instruments/Traktor Pro 4
-  - Right click Traktor.app, then click Show Package Contents
+  - Right click Traktor Pro 4.app, then click Show Package Contents
   - Navigate to Contents/Resources/qml
   - Make a backup of this folder!
   - Replace the CSI, Defines and Screens folders